kylebarron/parquet-wasm/README.md

 ### Two APIs?

+**Important Note!**: the maintainer of arrow2 and parquet2 has stepped back, and therefore I plan to deprecate the parquet2-based API in the future.
+See issue [#308](https://github.com/kylebarron/parquet-wasm/issues/308).

 These bindings expose _two_ APIs to users because there are _two separate implementations_ of Parquet and Arrow in Rust.

 - [`parquet`](https://crates.io/crates/parquet) and [`arrow`](https://crates.io/crates/arrow): These are the "official" Rust implementations of Arrow and Parquet.
 These projects started earlier and may be more feature complete.